UN, donor nations voice concern over Haiti vote fraud

 UN peacekeepers were placed on maximum alert in Haiti as violence flared following publication of the fraud-tainted results.

 "There have been additional incidents of violence since yesterday in rural areas...
-Our troops have been redeployed and are using extreme caution," UN spokeswoman Sylvie Van Den Wildenberg said.
+Our troops have been redeployed and are using extreme caution," UN spokeswoman Sylvie Van Den Wildenberg said to a news agency.
 "Our forces are on maximum alert."

 According to the US State Department, the discrepancies included a Unity Party candidate who placed third in the preliminary results finishing first according to the final results.